How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 The rationale behind weighting schemes is that the more and smaller blocks two entities share (i.e., the more and less frequent signatures they share), the more likely they are to be matching.
 In this context, the following schemes have been proposed \cite{DBLP:journals/tkde/PapadakisKPN14,DBLP:journals/pvldb/SimoniniBJ16,DBLP:journals/csur/PapadakisSTP20}: ARCS promotes pairs that share smaller blocks; CBS counts the blocks the two entities have in common; ECBS extends CBS by discounting the contribution of entities participating in many blocks; JS computes the Jaccard coefficient of the block ids associated with the two entities; EJS extends JS by discounting the contribution of entities participating in many non-redundant pairs; $\chi^2$ estimates to which degree the two entities appear independently in blocks.

-The following pruning algorithms have been proposed in the literature \cite{DBLP:journals/tkde/PapadakisKPN14,DBLP:journals/pvldb/SimoniniBJ16}: BLAST retains a pair if its weight exceeds the average maximum weight of its constituent entities; CEP and CNP retain the overall top-K pairs and the top-k pairs per entity, respectively (K and k are automatically configured according to input blocks characteristics); Reciprocal CNP (RCNP) requires that every retained pair is ranked in the top-k positions of both constituent entities; WEP discards all pairs with a weight lower than the overall average one; WNP keeps only pairs with a weight higher than the average one of at least one of their entities; Reciprocal WNP (RWNP) requires a weight higher than the average of both entities.
+These schemes can be combined with the following pruning algorithms \cite{DBLP:journals/tkde/PapadakisKPN14,DBLP:journals/pvldb/SimoniniBJ16}: BLAST retains a pair if its weight exceeds the average maximum weight of its constituent entities; CEP and CNP retain the overall top-K pairs and the top-k pairs per entity, respectively (K and k are automatically configured according to input blocks characteristics); Reciprocal CNP (RCNP) requires that every retained pair is ranked in the top-k positions of both constituent entities; WEP discards all pairs with a weight lower than the overall average one; WNP keeps only pairs with a weight higher than the average one of at least one of their entities; Reciprocal WNP (RWNP) requires a weight higher than the average of both entities.